singhdd93/XNGAPIClient/README.md

 ### Option 2
 Clone & Watch our repository by visiting https://github.com/xing/XNGAPIClient

-## Optain a consumer key
+## Obtain a consumer key
-You can optain a consumer key and consumer secret by visiting https://dev.xing.com/applications and pressing the create app button.
+You can obtain a consumer key and consumer secret by visiting https://dev.xing.com/applications and pressing the create app button.

 ## Set callback URL for OAuth authentication
 You need to setup the callback URL, which can be called after the user successfully logged in via Safari.
 Using the XING API Client your callback URL scheme will be ```xingapp<YOUR CONSUMER KEY>```.
 An example would be ```xingapp4a568854ef676b```